skydoves/landscapist/README.md

 ## ImageOptions

-You can give image options to your image composable functions by passing `ImageOptions` class like below:
+You can give image options to your image composable functions by passing `ImageOptions` instance like the below:

 ```kotlin
 GlideImage(